What About Elderberries on the AIP?

 What about elderberries on the AIP?
 This is one HOT topic!
 Any time I’ve ever posted an elderberry recipe in the midst of AIP followers I get lambasted with a barrage of comments that elderberries are NOT compliant, they’re dangerous, and have I lost my mind!?

-Add to that the fact that our family has grown and used them for years to support the immune system – elderberry syrup can be a great thing when you’re run down or feel a cold or flu coming on.
+Add to that the fact that our family has grown and used them for years to support the immune system!
+We LOVE them, and elderberry syrup can be a great thing when you’re run down or feel a cold or flu coming on.

 So, what’s all the hub-bub about?
 Yes or No for AIP?